 (b) Regular employees on layoff who are recalled and did not choose benefit coverage while on layoff will receive health and welfare benefits of Clause 31.4 up to and including the last day of the first month of their appointment.
 Effective from the first day of the month following their appointment, the employee shall receive health and welfare benefits of Article 25 until the last day of the month in which the employee is laid off.
-Employees who choose to continue benefit coverage while on layoff shall have their coverage continue upon recall, with the Employer being responsible for the cost of eligible benefits from the first day of the month in which in which the employee is laid off.
-If the employee has made benefit payments which become the responsibility of the Employer, the employee shall be reimbursed by the Employer.
+Employees who choose to continue benefit coverage while on layoff shall have their coverage continue upon recall, with the Employer being responsible for the cost of eligible benefits from the first day of recall until the last day of the month in which the employee has made benefit payments which become the responsibility of the Employer, the employee shall be reimbursed by the Employer.